Akensio/wave-particle-duality-experiment-data/simulation/docs/diffraction_equations.md

 - Angles range from -π/2 to +π/2 radians (-90° to +90°)
 - The diffraction pattern is plotted directly against the angle θ
-- No approximation of small angles is needed

-This approach better captures the true angular distribution of diffracted light, which is fundamental to the physics of diffraction.

 ### Infinite Slit Approximation